 Strong, persistent differences in views among citizens on these four issues and some others are causing the Blue/Red divide to become cemented in place.
-The polarization of opinion around the Trump presidency is aggravating the trend that was already evident before the 2016 election and has been gathering strength ever since.
-No matter which side claims the presidency in 2020, almost certainly the divide will widen and deepen.
+The polarization of opinion around the four-year Trump presidency is aggravating the trend that was already evident before the 2016 election and has been gathering strength ever since.
+Trump's political hold on his base after 2020 guarantees that the divide will widen and deepen.
 I contend that it is time to consider seriously a scenario under which it is preferable to contemplate the dissolution of the United States and a separation of the Union into four new sovereign nations, two Red and two Blue.
-Section 5 reviews quickly the kind of administrative changes and political negotiations that might bring this new alignment into being.
-Section 6 describes the outcome.
+Section 6 reviews quickly the kind of administrative changes and political negotiations that might bring this new alignment into being.
+Section 7 describes the outcome.

-Section 5: The Compromise of 2030
+Section 6: The Compromise of 2030: A Political Fantasy

-It is expected that negotiations leading to a collection of new laws, containing all authorizations required to create four new successor sovereign nations, and to conclude the required set of Agreements among the parties, will commence not later than 30 June 2025 with an anticipated completion date of 30 June 2030.
+It is expected that negotiations leading to a collection of new laws, containing all authorizations required to create four new successor sovereign nations, and to conclude the required set of Agreements among the parties, will commence not later than 30 June 2025 with an anticipated completion date of 30 June 2030 (see further Appendix 1).

-- A new national census to be completed by 30 June 2030; - An Agreement apportioning the military authority of the Joint Chiefs of Staff, together with all serving members of the armed forces, their equipment and facilities (including nuclear weapons), among the successor nations; - An Agreement to apportion all federal non-military civil service personal, their facilities and equipment, among the several successor nations; - An Agreement to have all existing federal legislation, as well as all official personal identity documents, remain in force until modified by the several successor nations; - An Agreement for a process to deal with existing international treaties and how to occupy the seat on the U.N.
-Security Council now reserved for the USA; - An Agreement for providing dispute resolution for conflicts over access to resources, especially water, and environmental pollution; - An Agreement dividing the national debt, on the basis of population, per the census of 2030; - An Agreement establishing citizenship and permanent residency for the four new nations; - An Agreement to create a set of internal continental "soft" borders between the territories of the four successor nations; to create a continent-wide customs zone, assuring free movement of goods and persons; and to apportion responsibility for maintaining the two continental hard borders (Canada and Mexico); - Any other agreements required to assure the uninterrupted functioning of government, laws, and security on the territories of the four successor nations; - Any and all matters not covered in this set of agreements will be regarded as being within the sole jurisdiction of each of the four successor nations.
+- An Agreement to ratify a set of new amendments to the Constitution of the United States and to divide the national debt on the basis of population; - A new national census to be completed by 30 June 2025; - An Agreement apportioning the military authority of the Joint Chiefs of Staff, together with all serving members of the armed forces, their equipment and facilities (including nuclear weapons), among the successor nations; - An Agreement to apportion all federal non-military civil service personal, their facilities and equipment, among the several successor nations; - An Agreement to have all existing federal legislation, as well as all official personal identity documents, remain in force until modified by the several successor nations; - An Agreement for a process to deal with existing international treaties and how to occupy the seat on the U.N.
+Security Council now reserved for the USA; - An Agreement for providing dispute resolution for conflicts over access to resources, especially water, and environmental pollution; - An Agreement establishing citizenship and permanent residency for the citizens of the four new nations; - An Agreement to create a set of internal continental "soft" borders between the territories of the four successor nations; to create a continent-wide customs zone, assuring free movement of goods and persons; and to apportion responsibility for maintaining the two continental hard borders (Canada and Mexico); - Any other agreements required to assure the uninterrupted functioning of government, laws, and security on the territories of the four successor nations; - Any and all matters not covered in this set of agreements will be regarded as being within the sole jurisdiction of each of the four successor nations.